Skip to main content

 What the Real Estate Agency regulates

-• The actions of brokers and principal brokers in the course of their professional real estate activity as described in ORS 696.010.
+• Brokers and principal brokers in the course of their professional real estate activity (ORS 696.010).

-• Unlicensed individuals who collect or attempt to collect a fee for representing a person in a real estate transaction.
+• Unlicensed individuals who collect or attempt to collect a fee for representing a buyer or seller in a real estate transaction.

 • Unlicensed individuals who collect or attempt to collect a fee for managing another person’s rental property.